VUEngine/VUEngine-Plugins/postProcessing/Test/readme.md

-Simple test effect that lights up a rectangular area around any GameObject.
+Simple test effect that lights up a rectangular area around any Entity.

 Play with sources to modify the effect to add distortion and/or negate the image.